leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 }
 ```

 Here we meet our first portability issue. `[cfg_attr(any(target_os="windows", target_os="linux"), naked)]` is a conditional compilation attribute.
-If the target OS is Windows or Linux we compile this function with the `#[naked]`attribute, if not we don't compile it with the attribute.
+If the target OS is Windows or Linux we compile this function with the `#[naked]`attribute, if not we don’t compile it with the attribute.
 This way the code runs fine on Windows, the [Rust Playground](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2018&gist=5fecced06eda366283ed34cbbfbd2903) and on my mac.

 The function means that the function we passed in has returned and that means our thread is finished running its task so we de-reference our `Runtime` and call `t_return()`.
 We could have made a function that does some additional work when a thread is finished but right now our `t_return()` function does all we need.
 It marks our thread as `Available` \(if it’s not our base thread\) and `yields` so we can resume work on a different thread.